 My verrines were also a success.
 Not only did they turn out beautiful, albeit the mango gelee spilling out a few times while setting on an angle, but the taste and texture of this cup of surprise with every bite, is a flavor rave.
-When you first stick your spoon in, breaking through the crunchy pistachios, shaved white chocolate, and sweet mango cubes, it slides into melty and creamy white chocolate risotto with crunchy, chopped pistachios, the tip of your spoon picking up the smooth mango gelee peppered with sweet mango cubes, beneath it.
+When you first stick your spoon in, breaking through the crunchy pistachios, shaved white chocolate, and sweet mango cubes, it slides into creamy white chocolate risotto, the tip of your spoon picking up the smooth mango gelee peppered with sweet mango cubes, beneath it.
 Each spoonful is an absolute delight!

 After basking in luscious dessert risottos, I decided I really needed to make a nice, savory one using the master recipe given to us, almost verbatim.
-We were required to make our own stock from scratch, but I already had several quarts of homemade beef, chicken and roasted vegetable stock on hand.
-I always have stock in the freezer; it’s almost become a must for me.
-I usually spend one week in the Fall making stock to freeze, and then repeat later on if necessary.
+We were required to make our own stock from scratch, but I already had several quarts of homemade beef, chicken and roasted vegetable on hand.
+I always have stock in the freezer because it’s kinda become a must for me.
+I usually spend one week in the Fall making stocks and broths to freeze, and then repeat later on if necessary.
 If there’s no homemade stock in my freezer, I sort of feel naked.

-I decided to keep it simple with a twist, even though while perusing through the Daring Cooks completed challenge forum I nearly drowned in drool after seeing all the beautiful, creamy, and sometimes very unique twists on savory risotto (You can check them out by clicking on the links to each Daring Cook’s blog, HERE).
+At first, I was thinking of making this Lemony Ramp Risotto.
+Then I decided to keep it more homey and simple with a twisty, (Umm, couldn’t find ramps) even though while perusing through the Daring Cooks completed challenge forum I nearly drowned in drool after seeing all the beautiful, creamy, and sometimes very unique twists on savory risotto.
 The bell peppers at the supermarket were huge, vibrant, and calling to me.
 I bought one of each color and then stood there stumped.
-I could do a vegetarian risotto, maybe roasted tomato with these gorgeous peppers?
+I could do a vegetarian risotto, maybe roasted tomato with those gorgeous peppers?

 After mulling over that temporary decision, I stopped at an Italian market to pick up some fresh mozzarella.
 Walking toward the cheese section, I was stopped in my tracks by a hunky looking log of sopressata that smelled wonderful.
 After the nice Italian mom and pop force fed (Ha..more like I kept begging for more) me some of this beautiful dried sausage/salami, or whichever you want to call it, the bells went off.
-A sausage and pepper risotto with a twist; the twist being the sopressata.
+An Italian sausage (sopressata)and pepper risotto with my aforementioned twisty; the twisty being the sopressata (that counts as sausage, right?).
 I was set, well, set after I threw in a couple handfuls of sweet petit peas, just because I happened to have them on hand.

 Now to my risotto rice beef.
-I always use Arborio.
-Arborio used to be (at least it seemed that way) THE rice you used for risotto.
+I always use Arborio rice for risotto.
+Arborio rice used to be (at least it seemed that way) THE rice you used for risotto.
 It had the monopoly on risotto!
 Then someone told me that Vialone Nano is even better, so I start using that.
 Then someone else told me that Carnaroli rice is really the best rice for risotto, so I start using that.
 OK, enough, I’m going back to Arborio because Arborio is my old friend, and it’s easier to find in the supermarket.

 I fully expect a new “better for risotto” rice to pop up any day now, but I’m not budging!

 Well, that’s the end of my fun-filled, month long, love affair with risotto.
-I just may call him again, but only if it’s OK with someone else ladling and stirring up its starchy goodness.
-With that said, I loved this challenge because it was so delicious, but it may be a few months before I tackle risotto again, says my aching arms.
+I loved this challenge because it was so delicious, but it may be a few months before I tackle risotto again, says my aching arms.
 For the Master risotto recipe and tips, click HERE.